Mohammad Said Yusof: "Bocor" remark

 In a 9 May 2007 Parliament session, Mohammad Said supported Kinabatangan MP Datuk Bung Mokhtar Radin, who made sexist remarks referencing menstruation against Fong Po Kuan, a female Batu Gajah MP from the Democratic Action Party.
 The incident occurred during a heated argument with Fong over ceiling leakages in the Parliament Houses, accumulating to both men stating the following in Malay:

 Both Mohammad Said and Bung Mokhtar's remark led to an uproar among women's groups.
 The two MPs would later issue a "public apology" to women "who might have been offended" by their words during a meeting with Women, Family and Community Development Minister Shahrizat Abdul Jalil on 18 May 2007.

+Death

+Mohd Said Yusof died at 28 August 2023 due to heart problems and diabetes.